iommirocks/iommi/docs/howto.rst

 In the above we replaced the title and removed the subtitle element completely.
 The latter of which shows one of the gotchas as only ``str``, ``Part`` and the django template types are gathered into the parts structure when a ``Part`` class definition is processed.
-As ``None`` is not an instance of those types, you can only remove it using the keyword argument syntax.
+As ``None`` is not an instance of those types, you can only remove elements using the keyword argument syntax.

 How do I set the title of my page?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~